bharatibhole/bharatibhole.github.io/_posts/2020-10-19-Singly-Linked-List.md

 title: Singly Linked List
 color: rgb(0,0,255)
 tags: [Singly Linked List, LL]
-excerpt: Linked List is a
+excerpt: Linked List is a linear collection of data elements in which linear order is not given by their physical placement in memory.
 author: BBB
 ---

 #Singly Linked List

-Linked List is a
+Linked List is a linear collection of data elements in which linear order is not given by their physical placement in memory.
+In linked list the elements are represented by a node.
+Each node consists of the data value and referenceto the next element.
+The last node contains the reference value NULL.

 #Singly Linked List operations
 1. Insertion of an element at the end of Singly Linked List